 Community Residential Care Facility (CRCF).
-For SCDDSN Residential Habilitation providers who offer the option of CRCF settings, this model, like the Community Training Home II Model, offers the opportunity to live in the community in a homelike environment under the supervision of qualified, trained caregivers.
+For SCDDSN residential providers who offer the option of CRCF settings, this model, like the Community Training Home II Model, offers the opportunity to live in the community in a homelike environment under the supervision of qualified, trained caregivers.
 Care, supervision and skills training are provided according to identified needs as reflected in the service plan.
-These CRCF's are licensed by SC Department of Health and Environmental Control (SCDHEC) and also must meet the SCDDSN standards.

 Other Residential homes.
 In addition to the five settings above utilized in the ID/RD and HASCI waivers, there are other residential settings that are utilized by waiver participants as their primary residence.
-Waiver participants in these settings are not receiving residential habilitation as a service through their waiver.

 Customized Living Options Uniquely Designed (CLOUD).
-This model, a pilot program under SCDDSN, is designed to promote personal development and independence in people with disabilities by creating a customized transition from 24 hour supervised living to a semi-independent living arrangement.
+This model, a pilot program under SCDDSN, is designed to promote personal development and independence in people with disabilities by creating a customized transition from 24 hour supervised living to a semiindependent living arrangement.
 Residents are responsible for selecting support providers, house mates, and housing.

 Community Residential Care Facility (CRCF).
 Licensed by SC Department of Health and Environmental Control (SCDHEC), CRCF's are residential settings that offer room and board and provide/coordinate a degree of personal care for a period of time.
 They are designed to accommodate residents' changing needs and preferences, maximize residents' dignity, autonomy, privacy, independence, and safety, and encourage family and community involvement.
-Waiver participants in the Community Choices waiver, HIV/AIDS waiver, ID/RD waiver, Community Supports waiver, and/or the HASCI waiver may live in CRCFs that meet HCBS requirements.
+Community Choices waiver participants and HIV/AIDS waiver participants may live in CRCFs that meet HCBS requirements.
 These CRCFs may be waiver service providers if they meet additional provider qualifications.

 Pediatric Medical Day Care.
 This is a medical day treatment program that provides health and social services needed to ensure the optimal functioning of children with medically complex needs.
 This setting is only available to participants in the MCC waiver, and there is only one setting in the state.